Hypothesis tests for structured rank correlation matrices: Simulation study

-The asymptotic results from Section~\ref{sec:null} can be used to calculate approximate $p$-values for the tests proposed in Section~\ref{sec:tests}; we begin with procedures based on $E_{np}$ in Eq.~\eqref{eq:euclidean}.
-First note that $\S_p$ needs to be estimated, either to calculate $E_{np}$, or to approximate its large-sample distribution.
-Various estimators of $\S_p$ are described in Appendix~\ref{app:Sigma}, along with strategies for how to proceed when the latter are not positive definite.
-In what follows, $\Sh_{np}$ denotes a generic estimator of $\S_p$ which is assumed to be positive semidefinite and such that $n \Sh_{np}$ converges elementwise in probability to $\S_p$.
+In this section, we explain how the asymptotic results from Section~\ref{sec:null} are used to calculate approximate $p$-values for the tests proposed in Section~\ref{sec:tests}.
+In what follows, $\Sh_{np}$ denotes a generic estimator of $\S_p$ which is assumed to be positive definite and such that $n \Sh_{np}$ converges elementwise in probability to $\S_p$ as $n \to \infty$; various estimators of $\S_p$ are described in Appendix~\ref{app:Sigma}.

-The test based on $E_{np}$ with $\SA = \Sh_{np}$ requires to estimate $\S_p$ to calculate the test statistic.
-However, in view of Proposition \ref{prop:asymptotic-maha}, the approximate $p$-value can be calculated directly, viz.